 How does your company distribute profits to its shareholders?
 How do you make money as a business owner?
-If your company is incorporated, the most common method is through the distribution of dividends.
+If your company is incorporated, the most common method is getting the profit from the distribution of dividends.

-In this article, we’ll look at how dividends are paid in Hong Kong and some of the considerations you should make if you’re planning to pay dividends.
+In this article, we will look at how dividend payment works, particularly in Hong Kong, and some of the crucial considerations you should make beforehand.

-To put it simply, a dividend is a payment made to shareholders from your company’s profits.
-You can pay dividends in cash, shares, or other types of assets (i.e., property, stock, bond, etc)
+A dividend is a payment made to shareholders from your company’s profits.
+You can pay dividends in cash, shares, or other types of assets (i.e., property, stock, bond, etc.).

-Hong Kong companies usually pay dividends twice a year, although some may choose to pay quarterly or even monthly.
+Hong Kong companies usually pay dividends twice a year, although some may choose to make quarterly or monthly payments.

-When a company makes a profit, the board of directors may decide to share some of that profit with shareholders in the form of a dividend.
+When a company makes an amount of profit, the board of directors can decide to share some of that profit with shareholders in the form of dividends.

 Before paying dividends, the company will announce a record date and a payment date.
-The record date is the date that the company uses to determine which shareholders are eligible to receive the dividend.
-The payment date is the date on which the dividend is actually paid.
+The record date determines which shareholders are eligible to receive their amount.
+The payment date is the date on which the dividend is paid in reality.

-Another method is issuing a dividend warrant – a certificate that entitles the shareholders to receive a dividend payment.
+Another approach is issuing a dividend warrant, a certificate that entitles the shareholders to receive a dividend payment.